 Lice and mites are common external parasites of poultry.
 Lice are insects, while mites belong to the same family as spiders.
 There are a large number of lice and mite species that can... read more

-Lymphoid leukosis is a neoplastic (tumour causing) viral infection of chickens.
-The infection is found worldwide and is known to exist in virtually all chicken flocks except for some SPF (specific pathogen free)... read more
+Lymphoid leukosis is a neoplastic (tumour causing) viral infection of chickens that is found in flocks worldwide.
+The virus has been eradicated from some SPF (specific pathogen free) flocks.
+Globally, the frequency of... read more

-Reticuloendotheliosis or Lympoid Tumour Disease is a retrovirus infection common in chickens, turkeys, ducks, geese and quail with morbidity rates reaching up to 25%.
-A gradual increase in death-rate and poor... read more
+Reticuloendotheliosis or Lympoid Tumour Disease is a retrovirus infection that is common in chickens, turkeys, ducks, geese and quail with morbidity rates up to 25%.
+A gradual increase in mortality and... read more

 Marek’s disease virus (MDV) is a highly contagious viral infection that predominantly affects chickens but can also affect pheasants, quail, gamefowl and turkeys.
-The disease is one of the most common diseases affecting... read more
+It is one of the most common diseases that affects... read more

 Mycoplasmosis is a collective term for infectious diseases caused by the micro-organisms called mycoplasmas.
-There are a number of mycoplasmas that can infect poultry, with the main ones being: Mycoplasma gallisepticum (MG), which affects a... read more
+There are a number of mycoplasmas that can infect poultry, with Mycoplasma gallisepticum (MG) (which affects a number of bird... read more

 Necrotic enteritis (NE) is the most common and financially devastating bacterial disease in modern broiler flocks.
-It is an infectious disease caused by Clostridium perfringens, which is a gram-positive, anaerobic bacterium that can be... read more
+Early signs of an NE outbreak are often wet litter and diarrhoea, and an increase in... read more

-Newcastle disease is a highly contagious viral infection that affects many species of domestic and wild birds.
-Most susceptible are domestic fowls, turkeys, pigeons and parrots.
-Milder disease is seen in a number... read more
+Newcastle disease is a highly contagious viral infection that affects many species of domestic and wild birds to varying degrees.
+Domestic fowl, turkeys, pigeons and parrots are most susceptible while a mild form... read more

 All birds are naturally subject to infection by parasitic worms, or Helminths.
 The majority of Helminths infect the digestive tract but some are also found in other organs, such as the brain, trachea and eye.
 Not all Helminth... read more

-Rickets and cage layer fatigue are nutritional diseases seen in chickens, turkeys and ducks that results in soft bones, with the leg bones often becoming bowed and hampering the bird’s ability to stand and... read more
+Rickets and cage layer fatigue are nutritional diseases of chickens, turkeys and ducks that results in soft bones.
+Often the leg bones become bowed and hamper the bird’s ability to stand and walk.
+The... read more

-Toxoplasmosis is a zoonotic (can be transmitted from animals to humans) parasitic protozoan disease and is rare in poultry, more common in aviaries and backyard poultry than commercial producers.
-It is characterised by... read more
+Toxoplasmosis is a zoonotic (can be transmitted from animals to humans) parasitic protozoan disease and is rare in poultry.
+It is more common in aviaries and backyard poultry than commercial producers.
+It is... read more

 Trichomoniasis is a parasitic protozoan disease that affects domestic fowl, pigeons, doves, and hawks.
-It occurs in the digestive tract in two forms.
-The lower form is characterised by depression, weight loss and watery yellow... read more
+It occurs in the digestive as either the ‘lower’ form, which is characterised by depression, weight loss and watery yellow... read more

 This unique presentation shows the fundamental structure and anatomy of the chicken